kesselborn/pipeline-generator/README.md

       `artifact`: pass on the listed artifacts (files or directories) to the next job.
 If the next job is a multi job, all sub-jobs will have the listed artifacts available.
 If several sub-jobs of a multi-job (see below) provide artifacts, the next job after the multi job will have all artifacts of all sub jobs available: in the example, `job7` and `job8` (sub-jobs of a multi-job) will receive the artifacts `spec3/` and `spec4/` from sub-jobs `job4` and `job5`.

+      `upstream-jobs`: an array of strings with job names that should trigger this pipeline after they have a successful new build

       `no-clean`: if set to true, the workspace will not be cleaned before starting the job (default is to always clear workspace -- us this if you would like to cache dependencies or build artifacts between builds)

       - multi job: an array of simple or extended job declarations (see `stage1 / job4 & job5` in example above).
 Those jobs will be executed in parallel: